 By embracing WCAG 2.2, organizations can experience a range of benefits:

 WCAG 2.2 represents an important step forward in advancing web accessibility, addressing emerging challenges, and providing clearer guidance for designers, web developers, and content creators.
 By embracing these new criteria and techniques, organizations can ensure their digital platforms are accessible to all, fostering inclusivity and enabling equal participation for users with disabilities.
-At Recite Me, we encourage organizations to adopt WCAG 2.2 and work towards creating a more accessible online environment that embraces diversity and empowers every individual.
+At Recite Me, we encourage organizations to adopt WCAG 2.2 and work towards creating a more accessible online environment that embraces diversity and follows best practices for WCAG compliance.

 Stay ahead of the game when it comes to Digital Accessibility laws and compliance in the United States.
 Learn about all the different federal and state-level regulations, see real examples of web accessibility lawsuits in different regions and discover a 7-step action plan for building accessible websites.